HanaOrg/Konbini/doc/konpak.md

 - As mentioned, regular and SFX Konpaks use the same file extension on Linux.
 - Konbini cannot recognize SFX Konpaks, so a SFX Konpak cannot be used for a Konbini release.
 - On Windows, when installing Konbini (required for locally running non-SFX Konpaks), the "Choose default app" modal pops up the first time, and looks weird.
+- It's an overall incomplete and unstable system (for now, of course).